 The Team Leader must be ERT badged.
-The North Carolina Annual Conference prefers all team members be badged.
+Conferences prefer all team members to be badged.
 Previous disaster experience can be substituted for badging.

 Interested In Being ERT Badged?

 Clyde Almy, MB Disaster Response Ministry Lead and Certified ERT Trainer, is in touch with UMCOR and UMVIM to coordinate and dispatch teams.
-To be a part of these teams, members must be ERT Certified.
-If you are not certified and would like to be, there will be an ERT Training on October 20 at the church from 8:30-4:30.
-The cost is $20 for certification.
-If interested, sign up here.
+To be a part of these teams, members should be ERT Certified.
+If you are not certified and would like to be, please check back here for upcoming certification classes.

-If you have further questions, contact Heather Wood, [email protected].
+If you have further questions, contact Clyde Almy.

-A disaster is an event which results in overwhelming physical, economic and/or emotional damage to a community.
+A disaster is an event that results in overwhelming physical, economic, and/or emotional damage to a community.
 It results in significant harm to people and property.
 It disrupts the normal pattern of living.
 It overwhelms a community’s ability to respond.
 It affects individuals, families, neighborhoods, communities, and entire regions.

 Preparation phase, ongoing as ERTs must be in a constant state of readiness to deploy